Garden area in Chattanooga, Tennessee.

 Walnut Street Bridge and North Shore Adventure

-The Walnut Street Bridge is one of the world’s longest pedestrian walkway bridges, stretching across 2,370 feet.
+The Walnut Street Bridge is one of the world’s longest pedestrian walkway bridges stretching 2,370 feet.
 It connects downtown Chattanooga with the vibrant, historic North Shore District.

 The oldest surviving truss bridge of its size in the South, the Walnut Street Bridge was built in 1891 as the first multi-use structure across the Tennessee River.
-Crossing on foot, it was hard to believe that for almost three decades, it served as the only way across this mighty river.
+Crossing on foot, it was hard to believe that it served as the only way across this mighty river for almost three decades.

 TJ and I opted to walk, but you can also bike.
-Once across, the North Shore District is filled with eclectic boutiques, art galleries, book shops and restaurants, as well as Coolidge Park, home to 20 acres of green open space that is well worth a wander.
+Once across, the North Shore District is filled with eclectic boutiques, art galleries, book shops, and restaurants.
+Coolidge Park, home to 20 acres of green open space, is well worth a wander.

 Overlooking Chattanooga, Tennessee